EdoardoSaturno/Ontochat_CA/README.md

 # OntoChat Extension

-This project is an extension of [OntoChat](https://github.com/OntoChat).
-For more information about OntoChat, please refer to the [main site](https://github.com/OntoChat).
+This project is an extension of [OntoChat](https://github.com/King-s-Knowledge-Graph-Lab/OntoChat).
+For more information about OntoChat, please refer to the official GitHub repository.

 ## About this Extension